Medical Devices

 Generally, the process can takes up to a year, ranging from several months for Class I devices to over a year for devices requiring Notified Body assessment.
 Manufacturers should initiate the process well in advance to account for potential delays and ensure a smooth certification process.

-If your product falls within the scope of the Medical Device Regulation 2017/745, CE marking is mandatory.
-With the MDR, the rules have been tightened, and as a result, more products will fall under this regulation.
-If your medical device was certified under the Medical Devices Directive 93/42/EEC (MDD), there is a high likelihood that you will need to be recertified under the Medical Devices Regulation 2017/745 (MDR).
+If your product falls within the scope of the Medical Devices Regulations, CE marking is mandatory.
+With the Regulations, the rules have been tightened, and as a result, you must provide more evidence for the compliance.

-In the context of EU MDR compliance, ISO 13485 certification is not a mandatory requirement.
-While the EU MDR law does not explicitly mention ISO 13485, it does mandate the implementation of a Quality Management System (QMS).
-The EU has outlined a set of harmonised standards to guide companies in understanding applicable standards for medical devices in the EU.
-Notably, ISO 13485:2016 is the sole QMS standard listed, making it kind of mandatory for medical device Class IIA, IIB and III.
+In the context of the Medical Devices Regulations, the certification of your ISO 13485 quality system is not a mandatory element.
+While the Regulations do not explicitly mention ISO 13485, it does mandate the implementation of a Quality Management System.
+The EU has outlined a set of harmonised standards to guide companies in complying with the applicable requirements for medical devices in the EU.
+Notably, ISO 13485:2016 is the sole quality management standard listed, making it kind of mandatory for all medical devices.

-Classifying your product is an essential part of obtaining the CE mark.
-Medical device classes refer to the categorisation of medical devices based on their level of risk and the regulatory controls necessary to ensure their safety and effectiveness.
+Classifying your product is essential for defining the conformity assessment procedure.
+Medical device classes refer to mapping of medical devices based on their level of risk and the regulatory controls necessary to ensure their safety and effectiveness.
 In the European Union, medical devices are classified into Class I (Is, Im, Ir), Class IIa, Class IIb and Class III, based on the risk associated with their use.
-The classification is typically based on factors such as the intended use, duration of contact with the body, and potential risks associated with the medical device.
-Manufacturers must adhere to specific regulatory requirements based on the assigned class to ensure patient safety and device effectiveness.
+The classification is typically based on factors like body contact, invasiveness, administrating substances or energy, diagnostic capabilities, powered by an energy source, medicinal ingredients etc. Manufacturers must adhere to specific regulatory requirements based on the assigned risk class to ensure patient safety and device effectiveness.

 Class I